bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 - Usage of Custom V2 - are we heading in the right direction?
 - Rework on reciept work
 - Home Page discussion
-- Kiane to walkthrough the NR flow(regarding the payment issues noted when NR is getting created but no payment is taken)
+- Kaine to walkthrough the NR flow(regarding the payment issues noted when NR is getting created but no payment is taken)
+- Payment premium refund
 ----
 Feb 12, 2021
 ----